cdvelop/tinystring/benchmark/MEMORY_REDUCTION.md

 # Memory Reduction Techniques for TinyGo WebAssembly

-## TinyString as Standard Library Replacement
+## fmt as Standard Library Replacement

-**TinyString is designed to completely replace Go's standard libraries** (`fmt`, `strings`, `strconv`) for string and numeric manipulation in TinyGo WebAssembly applications.
-Since **string and number processing are the most common programming tasks**, this document serves as a **comprehensive guide for best practices** when transitioning from standard libraries to TinyString's optimized implementations.
+**fmt is designed to completely replace Go's standard libraries** (`fmt`, `strings`, `strconv`) for string and numeric manipulation in TinyGo WebAssembly applications.
+Since **string and number processing are the most common programming tasks**, this document serves as a **comprehensive guide for best practices** when transitioning from standard libraries to fmt's optimized implementations.

 ### Why Replace Standard Libraries?